 I have kept journals for many years, certainly over 50, and looked briefly over 1962 over the last couple of days.
-I became 14 in 1962 but many other things happened.
+I became 14 in 1962 but many other things happen.
 France gave up Algeria after a fierce war, it was the end of French colonialism as it had been and the UK was well down the way with that too.

 I used the beginning of the Beatles’ ‘Sgt Pepper’ for a reason; namely that group appeared with ‘Love Me Do’ which did not become a hit for about two years but I noted its release as a bit of ‘different’ rock and roll.
 For me the big one was the formation and launch of a band doing blues like Muddy Waters, Howlin’ Wolf and Chuck Berry and Bo Diddley themes in there.
 I knew the guitarist from Alexis Korner’s band already, the rest were strangers.
 I went to the now legendary 165 Oxford Street club, the Marquee, to see the band officially launched to support Long John Baldry on 12 July.
 In those days they had Ian and Dick (who inspired me to take up slide/bottleneck guitar and listen to Robert Johnson) who left early and Brian who succumbed to substances a few years on.
 I think the former was the ‘founder’ although only a moderate guitarist as such kept the original sound together.